 - Temperature and humidity readings.
-I thought it had temperature, but apparently not.
+I thought it had the temperature, but apparently not.
 Must have been one of the other Ambits.

-- I’d like to have it on record because here in Thailand temperature and humidity affects me greatly.
+- I’d like to have it on the record because here in Thailand temperature and humidity affects me greatly.
 Even if Movescount or Strava pulled these from weather data – that would work for me.

 - Play music.
-It should hold a lot of songs with built-in memory expansion option for a micro SD card, and wirelessly play music through Bluetooth earbuds.
+It should hold a lot of songs with a built-in memory expansion option for a micro SD card, and wirelessly play music through Bluetooth earbuds.

 - Be my phone so I didn’t need to take one.

 - Easily interchange batteries or a battery that lasted 2 full days.

 - Make each row as big as the middle row.
 I’d love to see crucial information in a quick glance, not stare at it for 3 seconds before I can decipher it.